Pigmice2733/peregrine-backend/README.md

 	git checkout -b <initials>/<description>

 When the feature is complete, tests pass, and you are ready for it to be merged, create a PR.

+Pull requests must have at least one approving review (ideally two), and the CircleCI tests must pass.

+A watch script at `scripts/watch.sh` is provided for developers.
+It will rebuild and restart the server on change.

+# Testing

+You can run all peregrine-backend tests by simply running `go test ./...` in the root project directory.
+These will be the same tests that CircleCI runs so before you even *think* about pushing a branch, make sure you've tested it.